open-telemetry/opentelemetry-specification/specification/overview.md

 ## Propagators

-OpenTelemetry uses `Propagators` to serialize and deserialize cross-cutting concern values such as `SpanContext` and `CorrelationContext`. `Propagators` implement a specific `Format`, which defines the restrictions imposed by a specific transport and bound to a data type.
+OpenTelemetry uses `Propagators` to serialize and deserialize cross-cutting concern values such as `SpanContext` and `CorrelationContext`.
+Different `Propagator` types define the restrictions imposed by a specific transport and bound to a data type.

-The Propagators API currently defines one `Format`:
+The Propagators API currently defines one `Propagator` type:

-- `HTTPTextFormat` is a format requiring `Propagator`s to inject values into and extracts values from carriers as text.
+- `HTTPTextPropagator` injects values into and extracts values from carriers as text.

 ## Collector